 I think Los Angeles is one of those cities you either love or hate until you live here and then you simply love it.
 Bangkok was like that for me.
-I hated the city for a long time but after moving there, I saw that there was more to it than traffic and pollution.
-I get the feeling L.A. is like that.
+I hated the city for a long time, but after moving there, I saw that there was more to it than traffic and pollution.
+I get the feeling LA is like that.
 My friends keep telling me that too.
-“Just live here for awhile,” they say, “you’ll see why L.A. is so great.”
+“Just live here for a while,” they say, “you’ll see why LA is so great.”

-One thing I do love about L.A. (and this is at odds with everyone who lives here) is the downtown area.
-There may not be much down here but when I’m here, I feel like I’m in a city.
-There’s high rises, buses, a train, lots of people, and some shops.
-It feels urban like a metropolis should.
-There’s a lot of potential here and it’s shame they aren’t really building the downtown up more.
+One thing I do love about LA (and this is at odds with everyone who lives here) is the downtown area.
+There may not be much down there, but when I’m there, I feel like I’m in a city.
+There are high rises, buses, a train, lots of people, and some shops.
+It feels urban, like a metropolis should.
+There’s a lot of potential, and it’s shame they aren’t really building the downtown up more.
 They should — it’s easy to get around.

-Tour the Star’s Homes: Sure, it’s super cheesy but there’s something fun about driving around and seeing where all the celebrities live.
-I mean it’s L.A. and part of the attraction of the city is all the famous movie stars, the glitz, the glamor.
-So be a super tourist and go see where Brad Pitt calls home!
+Tour the stars’ homes: Sure, it’s super cheesy, but there’s something fun about driving around and seeing where all the celebrities live.
+I mean it’s LA, and part of the attraction of the city is all the famous movie stars, the glitz, the glamor… So be a super tourist and go see where Brad Pitt calls home!

 Getty Museum: The Getty’s architecture is so beautiful that it keeps me fascinated.
 It has great art, but what I like the best are the sweeping views of the city and the building’s architecture.
 This was a highlight of my time in LA.